BasilisAndr/chkchn/README.md

 ### Description

-This is a Google Summer of Code project for a morphological analyzer (autoglosser) for Chukchi based on HFST.<br />
+This is a Google Summer of Code project for a morphological analyzer (autoglosser) for Chukchi based on Helsinki Finite State Transducers (HFST).<br />

+##### Chukchi
+Chukchi is a language with rich morphology, both inflexional and derivational, and a language with vowel harmony.
+Vowel harmony is a linguistic phenomenon when vowels are grouped and only vowels from the same group can occur in one word (e.g. Turkic languages).
+That means, (almost) all vowels in a word can change if a certain affix is attached. </br>
+Chukchi also has quite a lot of morphophonology, which is expressed via mutations of letters in some contexts.
+This is further complicated by Chukchi orthography, which in some cases doesn't reflect the order of the sounds adequately. </br>
+Morphological parsers that have been used for Chukchi by now (e.g. regexp-based) cannot natively and easily account for all these complications.
+That is why HFST technology was chosen in this project.

+##### This transducer
 The full transducer is composed of three transducers:<br />
 - lexc deals with morphology and lexicon;
 - twoc helps to implement morphology that is not possible (or too difficult) to implement in lexc;